dswistowski/ctci-py/README.md

-# Cracking code interview exercises
+# Python solutions for Cracking code interview exercises 6th Edition

 Done with python, and some tooling allowing to add boring boilerplate faster.